kakp0/Rocket-League-Name-Spoofer/README.md

 # Help
 If you run into any issues setting this up, paste your error messages and what you've done so far into Gemini, ChatGPT, etc...
-They'll be able to help you a lot faster and with mroe specificity than I can.
+They'll be able to help you a lot faster and with more specificity than I can.

 If that still dosent work feel free to message me @kakpo on discord and I'll get back to you when I can.